DaveParillo/critters/README.md

 # Compiling

-Requires cmake, a ISO C++14 compatible compiler, and the ncurses library.
+Requires cmake, a ISO C++17 compatible compiler, and the ncurses library.
-Currently Windows is not supported.
+Currently Windows is not supported except for within cygwin.

 Compiles using cmake on mac, GNU/linux, and cygwin with: